Aman-Gaikwad/libgen_scrapping/README.md

 This repository contains a Python web scraping script designed to extract book titles and author names from the Library Genesis (Libgen) website.

-*Requirements*
+## Requirements
--selenium
+- Selenium
--Beautifulsoup4
+- Beautifulsoup4
--Chrome driver (or driver of you favorite browser)
+- Chrome driver (or driver of you favorite browser)